 - Does not stay on stay command for a long time

 - Chews, barks and licks itself when left alone

 - Shivers or growls when told to do something

 - Gets aggressive towards other dogs and people

-When a dog is in any of these situations or other stressful situations, a dog owner may automatically get emotional and either gets very (soft) affectionate or very angry and triggers a lot of things to go wrong.
+When a dog is in any of these situations or other stressful situations, a dog owner may automatically get emotional and either get very (soft) affectionate or very angry which triggers a lot of things to go wrong.
 Both emotions are very extreme forms of reactions and will not allow the dog to relax.
 In order for the dog to relax you need to relax first (have positive energy and be in a neutral, positive state of mind) so the dog can focus on your non-extreme energy level.
 You need to be the role model for your dog so it can focus on and take in information.

 Let me explain this part with another example.

 Imagine a dog that reacts to loud sounds – i.e. thunderstorms.
-When this happens usually the dog gets into a panic mode and shuts down or hides somewhere.
+When this happens usually the dog gets into panic mode and shuts down or hides somewhere.
 The dog owner feels sorry and lets the dog go and hide or they chase the dog down to come to them so they can do something about it.
 The dog is either left alone to deal with the situation or the dog owner deals with the situation improperly, unknowingly stressing the dog over and over again.
-Some use rescue remedy or a product like a Thunder Shirt but I believe the effects are either short-lived or do not work at all.
+Some use rescue remedies or a product like a Thunder Shirt but I believe the effects are either short-lived or do not work at all.
 Also, when depending on a tool, it does not allow the human and the dog to work together on the issue generally and intimately.
 You can’t expect a serious issue like a dog reacting to a sound to be fixed quickly but I believe anything is possible if done properly.
-In many cases, it requires the dog owner to be patient and invest tons of time on the matter.
+In many cases, it requires the dog owner to be patient and invest tons of time in the matter.